harmony-one/x/progress/yuriy-menkov.md

+2024-03-04 Mon: Exploring the possibility of launching the BOB (Build on Bitcoin) [ecosystem](https://github.com/bob-collective/bob) on the Harmony side.
+Reviewing relayer [contracts](https://github.com/bob-collective/bob/tree/master/src/relay).

+___

+2024-03-02 Fri: Started researching [bitcoin renaissance](https://bitcoin-renaissance.com/) and BOB (Build on Bitcoin) ecosystems.
+Inspect BOB bitcoin light client [docs](https://docs.gobob.xyz/docs/build/bob-sdk/relay).

-2024-02-29 Thu: Worked on the following tasks on h.country: [Added](https://github.com/harmony-one/h.country/pull/103) support for multiple joint filters: address, tag and location.
+2024-03-01 Thu: Worked on the following tasks on h.country: [Added](https://github.com/harmony-one/h.country/pull/103) support for multiple joint filters: address, tag and location.
 If filter selected and selecting “all” should show all actions with that filter, selecting the user should then toggle to all actions of that filter and that user (nothing if there are no actions)

 2024-02-28 Wed: Worked on the following tasks on h.country: [Fixed](https://github.com/harmony-one/h.country/pull/100) lazy loading issue.
 Some UI fixes and source code refactorings.